 Our professional and qualified team is made up of psychologists, social workers, counsellors, and an on-site nurse, allowing us to offer a package of holistic care.
 We work closely with other services in the areas of mental, oral, sexual and general health, Centrelink and legal support.

 How much does it cost?

 If self-funding (not receiving Centrelink benefits), you will be required to pay for your full six-week cycle treatment in advance.
-This amounts to $2000 upfront.

 Can my family stay in contact?

 Please note, we cannot provide any information to family members calling to inquire about your treatment due to privacy requirements.
 If you wish us to provide them with information, we will need your consent to authorise this.